 What is the value of an internship?

-At a time when people of all ages are seeking employment, the one thing that will set applicants apart is experience.
-As a new graduate the only experience you have to offer is that of earning your college degree; and while that is vital, it speaks volumes to add experience to that degree.
+An internship's value cannot be quantified, but at a time when people of all ages are seeking employment, one thing that will set applicants apart is experience.
+As a new graduate, the only experience you have to offer is that of earning your college degree; and while that is vital, it speaks volumes to add experience to that degree.

-As for the personal value, an internship provides an opportunity to clarify your career choice; take this opportunity to confirm your future!
-Sometimes it helps to hear from peers who have taken advantage of internship opportunities. – Sharon Castano, Internship & Mentoring Coordinator
+As for the personal value, an internship provides an opportunity to clarify your career choice; a moment to confirm your future!
+Sometimes it helps to hear from peers who have taken advantage of internship opportunities.

 The goal of the Cooperative Education & Internship Office is to help you enhance your education with hands-on experience.
 Co-op education is a process that formally integrates an undergraduate student's academic studies with productive work experiences in a professional setting.
 The word "cooperative" signifies a mentoring relationship between you, the employer and the University.
 The important thing to remember is that students (you) reap the benefits of this relationship.